 What does open Network mean?

-The FTTH fibre optic network of Pully4net is available to telecommunications providers without discrimination, that is to say that all telecommunications providers can have access to, and use, the FTTH fibre optic network of Pully4net.
+The point-to-point FTTH fibre optic network of Pully4net is available to telecommunications providers without discrimination, that is to say that all telecommunications providers can have access to, and use, the point-to-point FTTH fibre optic network of Pully4net.
 Pully4net deals exclusively with the construction and network operation of the fibre optic infrastructure.
 It does not provide any multimedia or communication services.

 How does the multi-fibre model work, according to OFCOM?